 In-Flight Injuries on Airplanes

-Determining Who Is Responsible
+Airline Liability: Determining Who Is Responsible

-An airline is responsible for even the slightest negligence on the part of its employees, and is required to do all that is reasonable under the circumstances to prevent injuries from happening.
-However, an injury in and of itself is not enough to conclude that the airline was negligent.
-There must be some minimum showing that the airline was at fault.
+An airline is responsible for even the slightest negligence on the part of its employees.
+The company must do all that is reasonable under the circumstances to prevent injuries.
+But an injury alone is not enough to conclude that the airline was negligent.
+There must be some evidence showing the airline was responsible for the injury.

-The Duty of a "Common Carrier" and its Employees
+The Duty of a 'Common Carrier' and Its Employees

 For example, the airline is responsible for providing a safe passage to the restroom and to the exit.
-The airline may also be liable for injuries due to overloading of the aircraft.
-Further, the pilot in command is the sole authority responsible for safe operation of the aircraft, and is required to familiarize him or herself with all available information regarding the flight, including the weather conditions en route.
+The airline may also be liable for injuries caused by overloading of the aircraft.
+The pilot in command is responsible for the safe operation of the aircraft.
+They must be familiarized with all available information about the flight.
+That includes the anticipated weather forecasts and conditions.

 An airline's duty does not extend beyond the passenger's disembarking from the aircraft.
-In addition, a carrier may not be liable for consequences from an inevitable accident or an act of God.
-If an accident is caused not by human error but by unforeseen events, recovery from the airline will not be possible.
+A carrier may also not be liable for consequences from an inevitable accident or a so-called act of God.
+If an accident is caused by unforeseen events and not by human error, recovery from the airline will not be possible.
 For instance, unpredictable storms may be deemed acts of God.

 Other Potentially Responsible Parties

-Get a Legal Case Review
+Get a Legal Case Review From an Accident Attorney

 Contact a qualified personal injury attorney to make sure your rights are protected.